-Modern-day ERP solutions like NetSuite are designed precisely to streamline your inventory management into a single, centralized digital system.
+Modern-day ERP solutions like NetSuite can streamline your inventory management.
+They can put everything in a single, centralized digital system.
 These solutions help reduce human error, which in turn cuts costs of overstocking and boosts ROI by preventing understocking.

-Automated tasks on the cloud give you more leeway to allocate your workers to other, hands-on tasks instead, and tracking systems give you visibility across the board from the moment your product is created, to the moment it’s signed for by your customer.
+Automated tasks in the cloud give you more leeway to allocate your workers to other, hands-on tasks instead.
+Tracking systems provide visibility across the board from the moment your product is created to when it’s signed for by your customer.

 Try the FIFO system

 This memorable abbreviation stands for a simple inventory mantra to help simplify your operations: First in, first out.
-This may seem like a random rule to apply with little promise to help organize your inventory, but it can be a life-saver especially for brands that sell perishable goods with an expiration date, as well as brands that sell seasonally relevant products, or items that could go out of style and become less interesting to your customers.
+This may seem like a random rule to apply with little promise to help organize your inventory.
+It can be a life-saver especially for brands that sell perishable goods with an expiration date.
+It is also good for brands that sell seasonally relevant products, or items that could go out of style and become less interesting to your customers.

 Cherish your vendor relationships

 Relationships are key in your efforts to sustain your e-commerce business today.
-Sometimes the minimum ordering number of items may be too high for your customers’ needs, so building good bonds can give you some wiggle room to negotiate lowering that number to something both of you will benefit from.
+Sometimes the minimum ordering number of items may be too high for your customers’ needs.
+It’s important to give yourself some wiggle room to negotiate.
+You can lower the number to something both of you will benefit from.

 If you treat your shipping partners fairly, your customers will always receive their goods in perfect condition and in time.
-Every single human figure involved in your inventory management process should be treated like a vital piece of the puzzle, and the results will be imminent.
+Every single human figure involved in your inventory management process should be treated like a vital piece of the puzzle.
+The results will be imminent.

 Although each e-commerce business will need to implement a unique inventory management strategy, these are some of the most widely-accepted best practices that can help any brand soar.
 Try implementing them into your own approach and keep an open mind to make adjustments as you move forward.

-This guest blog post was written by Elaine Bennett who is a digital marketing specialist focused on helping startups and small businesses grow.
-Besides that, she’s a regular contributor for Bizzmark Blog and writes hands-on articles about business and marketing, as it allows her to reach even more entrepreneurs and help them on their business journey.
+This guest blog post was written by Elaine Bennet.
+She is a digital marketing specialist focused on helping startups and small businesses grow.
+Besides that, she’s a regular contributor for Bizzmark Blog and writes hands-on articles about business and marketing.